Georg Simmel: On secrecy

 According to Simmel, in small groups, secrets are less needed because everyone seems to be more similar.
 In larger groups secrets are needed as a result of their heterogeneity.
 In secret societies, groups are held together by the need to maintain the secret, a condition that also causes tension because the society relies on its sense of secrecy and exclusion.

-For Simmel, secrecy exists even in relationships as intimate as marriage.In revealing all, marriage becomes dull and boring and loses all excitement.
+For Simmel, secrecy also exists in relationships as intimate as marriage.
+In revealing all, marriage becomes dull and boring and loses all excitement.
 Simmel saw a general thread in the importance of secrets and the strategic use of ignorance: To be social beings who are able to cope successfully with their social environment, people need clearly defined realms of unknowns for themselves.
 Furthermore, sharing a common secret produces a strong "we feeling."
 The modern world depends on honesty and therefore a lie can be considered more devastating than it ever has been before.

 Money allows a level of secrecy that has never been attainable before, because money allows for "invisible" transactions, due to the fact that money is now an integral part of human values and beliefs.
 It is possible to buy silence.

 On flirtation

-In his multi-layered essay, "Women, Sexuality & Love", published in 1923, Simmel discusses flirtation as a generalized type of social interaction.
+In a series of essays published in 1923, Simmel discusses flirtation as a generalized type of social interaction.
 According to Simmel, "to define flirtation as simply a 'passion for pleasing' is to confuse the means to an end with the desire for this end."
 The distinctiveness of the flirt lies in the fact that she awakens delight and desire by means of a unique antithesis and synthesis: through the alternation of accommodation and denial.
 In the behavior of the flirt, the man feels the proximity and interpenetration of the ability and inability to acquire something.
 This is in essence the "price."
 A sidelong glance with the head half-turned is characteristic of flirtation in its most banal guise.

 On fashion

 In the eyes of Simmel, fashion is a form of social relationship that allows those who wish to conform to the demands of a group to do so.
 It also allows some to be individualistic by deviating from the norm.
 There are many social roles in fashion and both objective culture and individual culture can have an influence on people.
-In the initial stage everyone adopts what is fashionable and those that deviate from the fashion inevitably adopt a whole new view of what they consider fashion.
+In the initial stage, everyone adopts what is fashionable and those that deviate from the fashion inevitably adopt a whole new view of what they consider fashion.
 Ritzer wrote:

 Simmel argued that not only does following what is in fashion involve dualities so does the effort on the part of some people to be of fashion.
 Unfashionable people view those who follow a fashion as being imitators and themselves as mavericks, but Simmel argued that the latter are simply engaging in an inverse form of imitation.